AloniRegev/Clouds-Classifications-Project/README.md

 # Defense Against Adversarial Examples in NN
-Final project in a deep learning course at the University of Haifa.
+Final project in a Deep Learning course at the University of Haifa.

+## Objective:
+Protection against "Deep Fool" adversarial examples through "Adversarial training" and "Feature squeezing" in the form of median smoothing.
+Each one done separately against the given attack.

+## Run me:

+## Dataset:
+`CIFAR-10` - Collection of 60,000 32x32 color images in 10 different classes.
+* Given by `Torchvision` library in `PyTorch` project.

-## Objectives:
+## Architecture:
 * Attack: Deep Fool
 * Defenses: Adversarial training, feature squeezing in the form of median smoothing.
 Each one done separately against the given attack
+*
+## Testing:

-## Data set:
+## Results:
-CIFAR-10

 ### Authors:
 * [Neta Oren](https://github.com/n242)